dsdanielpark/Bard-API/README.md

 ## Reference
 [1] https://github.com/acheong08/Bard

-### Important Warning: All legal responsibilities associated with the use of the package lie with the user.
+### Important Notice
-The Python package `BardAPI` just provides code for Python developers to easily access Google Bard.
-All responsibility for handling data and using the package lies with the user.
-There is no monetary compensation received for the use of this code, and it should be noted that there is no liability for the use of the code.
-Please refer to the Google Bard Official Document for more details.
+  The user assumes all legal responsibilities associated with using the BardAPI package.
+This Python package merely facilitates easy access to Google Bard for developers.
+Users are solely responsible for managing data and using the package appropriately.
+For further information, please consult the Google Bard Official Document.

 #### Could you kindly add this badge to your repository?